 - portion out some balsamic reduction and goat cheese

 - toast some pecans and toss them in a touch of cinnamon and maple syrup

 That’s literally it…so simple and everything is ready in under 15 minutes.

-Tips for perfect spring strawberry bento lunch boxes
+Tips for perfect bento boxes

 - Be sure to use the freshest strawberries you can find; you can help them stay fresh by doing a vinegar wash (find instructions in the recipe notes)

 - I used my 3 compartment meal prep containers, but you could use a single compartment container (just keep the crackers separate from any produce)